 There are in fact some cruises that do not allow children under 6 years old to board, do not have a children's menu and do not offer special prices or rates for children, so the expense is not usually worth it.
 By the way, if you are worried about the price of Manhattan cruises, you can read in this article a comparison of budgets according to the route and the vessel.

 4. What to do with the baby stroller?

-On the vast majority of New York cruises you will be able to take your baby stroller on board.
-When you go to board, go to the ticket office and they will give you (free of charge) a ticket for the baby and you will be able to board the stroller without any problem.
+On most New York cruises you will be able to take your baby stroller on board.
+When you go to board, go to the ticket office and they will give you (free of charge) a ticket for the baby and you will be able to take the stroller on board without any problem.

 In fact, the crew will tell you if there is a more accessible place for you to board with the stroller easily and comfortably, so as you can see, everything is ready to sail with children.